juleshansen/oop/individual/individual.md

 So, as a synthesis, in python we will define a **shape** by:
 - an **attribute** called `color` that is a tuple of the form `(r,g,b)` that codes the rgb components (between 0 and 255)
 - a **method** called `f`: takes two arguments `x` and `y` and tests if the point falls within the shape (returns True) or not (returns False).

+The reasons why we choose to design those shapes as classes are:
+- a shape object would contain everything needed to draw a shape ([https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)](encapsulation))
+- every shape, whether it is a circle, a rectangle, or something more complex, would fall into a unique template ([https://en.wikipedia.org/wiki/Polymorphism_(computer_science)](polymorphism))
+- one can design a mechanism to draw, to generate, to process shapes without having to know how they work internally (encapsulation + [https://en.wikipedia.org/wiki/Separation_of_concerns](separation of concerns))

 ### Playing with `Circle`